Kori-Syusetu/FairEmail/FAQ.md

 ## Support

+FairEmail is supported on smartphones, tablets and ChromeOS only.

 Only the latest Play store version and latest GitHub release are supported.
+The F-Droid build is supported only if the version number is the same as the version number of the latest GitHub release.
 This also means that downgrading is not supported.

+There is no support on things that are not directly related to FairEmail.

+There is no support on building and developing things by yourself.

 Requested features should: